paintparty/fireworks/README.md

 <br>

 ### Using `?`
-**`fireworks.core/?`** is a macro that prints the namespace info, the form, and the result, and returns the result.
+**`fireworks.core/?`** is a macro that prints the form, namespace info, and resulting value.
+It returns the resulting value.

 ```Clojure
 (def x {:a "foo" :xyz "bar"})